Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 OpenJDK through your distribution (but you can also use [AdoptOpenJDK][adopt-openjdk-link] as a last resort)

 ## Scala and SBT
-Once you have installed JDK having Scala and SBT installed is recommended.
+Once you have installed JDK having [Scala](https://www.scala-lang.org) and [SBT][sbt-link] installed is recommended.
 Although some IDE's (such as Intellij) automatically handle Scala and SBT installation for you, it's still recommended having a standalone version so you can compile/test/run the project without an IDE/Editor.
 The Scala installation also comes with its own REPL which can aid in development.

 We recommend following the official [Scala2 documentation](https://www.scala-lang.org/download/scala2.html) on how to install Scala